 - Some accountants (justifiably) prioritise family, exercise or other non-work activities and then feel guilty about outstanding work related matters.

-At our meeting we identified many practical ways to resolve capacity issues, to identify and make time for important tasks before they become urgent and to stop putting-off major projects ‘because there just isn’t any time and they’re not urgent, yet’.
-We also identified a number of related tools and software solutions that can help accountants in practice.
+Working with the accountants we identified many practical ways to resolve capacity issues, to identify and make time for important tasks before they become urgent and to stop putting-off major projects ‘because there just isn’t any time and they’re not urgent, yet’.
+We also identified a number of related tools and software solutions that can help accountants in prioritise more effectively.